ProxioDev/ValioBungee/README.md

 but since Api has been split from the platform there some changes that have to be done, so your plugin might not work if:

-* your plugin has used Internal classes of RedisBungee like getting the `JedisPool` or something else. because RedisBungee is no longer an Plugin for example:
+* your plugin has used Internal classes of RedisBungee like getting the `JedisPool` or something else. because `RedisBungee.java` is no longer an Plugin for example:
 ```java
 // this will be broken
 RedisBungee plugin = ...;